 Hit enter to search or ESC to close

-As you move your life from one house to the next, the last thing you want to see when you open the boxes is a mound of garbage.
+How to pack properly – 7 packing tips As you move your life from one house to the next, the last thing you want to see when you open the boxes is a mound of garbage.
 Whether it’s wedding favors and crystal glass, or your grandparents’ priceless antiques, certain items in our possession aren’t replaceable and can’t be replaced if they break during the transfer.

 Packing one’s things typically takes longer than one expects – and is often more difficult.
 Too frequently, the clock is ticking or they’ve had enough, and they put everything into a box, tape it all up, and call it a day.
 Wrapping at the last minute is far more likely to cause damage.
 Avoid needless damage by packing your things well in advance of the transfer – Los Angeles Moving Company advises preparing one room each day.
 You must begin with these resources.

 It may seem self-evident, but delicate items should be packed separately to prevent damage.
 When porcelain and glass are packed together, they collide and eventually shatter.
 Even with delicate items that are made up of many pieces – such as teapots – you should wrap each element individually.

 Keep in mind the form, size, and weight of the items to be packaged while packing.
 Even prominent components like handles and cannon noses are prone to breakage.
 As a result, fully wrap such items in bubble wrap, which you then tape with tape.
 Protect what’s left with the rolled-up paper if you want to be particularly cautious.
 The handles and nostrils should be wrapped with it.